Luna Sea: 1995–1997: First live at the Tokyo Dome, Style, and brief hiatus

-1997–2000: Commercial peak; Shine, Lunacy, disbandment

-In 1997, Luna Sea switched record companies, as MCA Records was renamed to Universal.
-The band's first compilation album, Singles was released on December 17.
-The album topped the charts, sold over a million copies in the first three weeks, spent 27 weeks on the charts, and was the twentieth best-selling album of 1998.
+May 1997 saw the release of the Rew home video, which summarizes the band's activities from their formation.
+During their hiatus that year, Luna Sea switched record companies, as MCA Records was renamed to Universal.
+The band's first compilation album, Singles, was released on December 17.
+The album topped the charts, sold over a million copies in the first three weeks, spent 27 weeks on the charts, and would go on to become the twentieth best-selling album of 1998.
 It was also one of the albums to receive the "Best Rock Album of the Year" award at the 12th Japan Gold Disc Awards.
-On the same day, the band resumed their activities with a concert at Akasaka Blitz and unveiled a toned-down visual image.
+On the same day Singles was released, Luna Sea resumed their activities with a concert at Akasaka Blitz, where they unveiled a toned-down visual image.

+1998–2000: Commercial peak; Shine, Lunacy, disbandment

 In April 1998, the band's ninth and best-selling single, "Storm", was released.
 It topped the charts with sales of over three hundred thousand copies, becoming the band's second single to sell more than half a million units, and spent 10 weeks on the charts.
 It was the twenty-ninth best-selling single of 1998, and was certified platinum by the RIAJ.
 In June and July, two more singles followed, "Shine", which topped the charts, and "I for You", which peaked at number 2 and spent 16 weeks on the charts.
 Both singles were certified platinum.
 "I for You" was the theme song of the very popular Japanese drama Kamisama mō Sukoshi dake.
 On July 23, Shine, the band's sixth and best-selling studio album, was released.
 It topped the charts, spent 13 weeks on them, and was certified million.
 It, like Singles, was awarded "Best Rock Album" at the 13th Japan Gold Disc Awards.
 The song "Breathe" from this album was also used in the Japanese release of Walt Disney's animated movie Mulan.
 In August, the band held two consecutive concerts at Yokohama Stadium, titled Revive ~Manatsu no Yagai~ (REVIVE 〜真夏の野外〜), followed in September by, at the time, the band's longest tour, Shining Brightly, which included 33 concerts in twenty-six locations and mobilized one hundred and fifty thousand people.
 Two consecutive sold out concerts, titled End of Period, were held at the Tokyo Dome on December 23 and 24.